c6o/docs/content/tutorials/core.md

 ### Intercepting Leaf Services

-To intercept the sample-project-Leaf service in the cluster, navigate to the URL of your frontend in the cluster.
+To intercept the sample-project-leaf service in the cluster, navigate to the URL of your frontend in the cluster.
 If you have used a load balancer, you can get the URL to the frontend via a `kubectl` command:

 ```bash
 kubectl get svc -n sample-project sample-project-frontend --output jsonpath='{.status.loadBalancer.ingress[0].ip}'